matusstafura/stafura.dev-hugo/content/about/index.md

 I'm a developer from Slovakia.
 I am passionate about open-source software, privacy, best practices, performance, idiomatic code, user and developer experience.
 I write articles about software development and marketing.

 I use:
-- PHP(Laravel)
+- PHP,
-- Python
+- Go,
-- Go
+- Typescript,
-- Javascript(NextJs, React or Vuejs)
 - TailwindCSS,
-- shell,
-- vim, ...
+- bash,
+- neovim + tmux

 Interested in web development, design and writing.